Exploiting Remote machine with Pastejacking

-Pastejacking is a technique that takes over the clipboard of a machine, for instance, when we copy text from a website, that text can be riddled with malicious code that will execute when you paste that text.
+Pastejacking is a technique that takes over the clipboard of a machine, for instance, when we copy text from a website, that text can be riddled with malicious code that will execute when the text is pasted in a victim’s machine.
 This is a very good way to achieve a Meterpreter session because of its simplicity.
 All that needs to be done is; copy some harmless words from the browser and paste them on the command prompt and that’s it, session!!

 We are going to walk you through the process, using a tool called PasteZort